GSA-TTS/identity-idva-docs/_pages/privacy-act-statement.md

 ## Introduction

-This Privacy Act Statement explains how GSA and identity proofing vendors handle the [Personally Identifiable Information (PII)](https://www.gsa.gov/reference/gsa-privacy-program/rules-and-policies-protecting-pii-privacy-act) that you provide during recruitment, eligibility screening, and participation in the Equity Study.
+This Privacy Act Statement explains how GSA and identity proofing vendors handle the <a href="https://www.gsa.gov/reference/gsa-privacy-program/rules-and-policies-protecting-pii-privacy-act" target="_blank" rel="noopener" class="usa-link usa-link--external">Personally Identifiable Information (PII)</a> that you provide during recruitment, eligibility screening, and participation in the Equity Study.
 PII includes information that is personal in nature and which may be used to identify you.
 The PII you provide in this Equity Study will only be used for the purpose of this study and future Equity Studies if applicable.
 We will protect your information consistent with the principles of the Privacy Act of 1974, the E-Government Act of 2002, and the Federal Records Act.

 ## Authority

-GSA is conducting the Equity Study pursuant to [6 USC § 1523 (b)(1)(A)-(E)](https://uscode.house.gov/view.xhtml?req=6+USC+1523:+Federal+cybersecurity+requirements) and [OMB Memo M-19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf).
+GSA is conducting the Equity Study pursuant to  <a href="https://uscode.house.gov/view.xhtml?req=6+USC+1523:+Federal+cybersecurity+requirements" target="_blank" rel="noopener" class="usa-link usa-link--external">6 USC § 1523 (b)(1)(A)-(E)</a> and <a href="https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf" target="_blank" rel="noopener" class="usa-link usa-link--external">OMB Memo M-19-17 [PDF, 13 Pages]</a>.

 ## The Purpose